 Peter and I ran away together

-Rented a cheap room in Hell’s Kitchen and
+Rented a bare room in Hell’s Kitchen

 He wrote poetry about me